-*Tip*: If it helps keep you accountable, plan those off times in advance.
-Then, stick with it!
+*Tip*: If it helps keep you accountable, plan those off-times in advance.

 4. Make yourself less available.

-Admit it, unicorns; we can be quick to jump in and help someone at the expense of our own time & energy.
+Admit it, unicorns; we can be quick to jump in and help others at the expense of our own time & energy.
 I love being an asset to my team, but I need to be a healthy, functioning one!
-That means allowing space to respond to emails later, or fighting the impulse to schedule meetings right away.
+That means giving myself space to respond to emails later, or fighting the impulse to schedule meetings right away.